 This is our top of the line headshot package with styling

-2-3 hours studio session, exactly like the Premium Package with addition of a professional stylist on set to tune up hair, makeup and or wardrobe.
+3-4 hours in studio session, exactly like the Premium Package with addition of a professional stylist on set to tune up hair, makeup and or wardrobe.

 Best choice for those where only the best will do and or who desire or require a bit of aide with styling.